-Activity Evidence that supports this approach Challenge number(s) addresse d Practical training for EYFS leader to develop a communication friendly school.
-There is a strong evidence base that suggests oral language interventions, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1, 2 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1, 2 Training for class teachers to continue to develop and embed Talk for Writing across all year groups.
+Activity Evidence that supports this approach Challenge number(s ) addresse d Practical training for EYFS leader to develop a communication friendly school.
+There is a strong evidence base that suggests oral language interventions, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1, 2 Training for all new staff in our DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1, 2 Purchase additional resources from the DfE validated Systematic Synthetic Phonics programme to implement Foundations (for Nursery) and Little Wandle Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1,2

+Flunency (for Year 2) Training for Early Careers Teacher enabling us to continue to develop and embed Talk for Writing across all year groups.
 The Education Endowment Foundation recommends that school's teach pupils strategies for planning and monitoring their writing in order to improve Literacy in KS1. https://educationendowmentfoundation.org.uk/education-evidence/guidance-reports/literacy-ks-1 1, 2